EXCLUSIVE-Foreign banks to provide upfront loans for Indian dollar deposits

 To incentivise banks, the RBI also offered to swap FCNR deposits of maturities above 3 years into rupees at a fixed rate of 3.5 percent, less than half the prevailing market levels.
 That swap window is available until Nov.
 30.

+Gaurav Kapur, senior economist at Royal Bank of Scotland in Mumbai, estimated the banks would raise about $5-7 billion "easily".

+Kapur also noted a sovereign bond would not have been ideal at this time for a government that runs a fiscal deficit and when Standard & Poor's has a negative outlook on India's sovereign debt.

-Banks, both foreign banks with a presence in India and local ones, have made a huge push to raise money from India's vast diaspora since the RBI relaxed rules on FCNR deposits.
-These deposits can be used as collateral to borrow overseas.
+Banks, both foreign banks with presence in India and local ones, have made a huge push to raise money from India's vast diaspora since the RBI relaxed rules on FCNR deposits.
+The FCNR deposits can be used as collateral to borrow overseas.

-But under the upfront financing scheme, the banks pool their resources with non-residents and place deposits in India, thus creating bigger deposits with each new account.
+The difference in the new upfront financing scheme is that the banks pool their resources with non-residents and place deposits in India, thus creating bigger deposits with each new account.

-CLSA's Malik is worried that the plan, while creative, was not prudent central banking.
-"You will get the dollar inflow, that's not the point," he said.
-"It's offering a selected subsidy on a swap and it's encouraging others to actually lever up."
+One private banker with an American bank said the practice had been prevalent in the 1980s and 1990s and widely used by banks in 2000, when they raised $5.5 billion through an India Millennium Deposit scheme.

+Indian authorities discouraged the practice thereafter because they were worried about hot money flows, he said.
+The Reserve Bank of India did not immediately comment.

-One source at a European bank said some banks were offering clients insurance against the risk of capital controls being imposed on the deposits.
-Moreover, banks were cherry-picking clients for this product, he said.
+One source at a European bank said banks were cherry-picking clients for this product.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan